cerner/fhir.cerner.com/content/soarian/dstu2/general-clinical/procedure.md

 * The API returns the most current procedure list.

+* Procedures in completed or aborted status are returned.

-* Procedures in erroneous state are not returned.
+* Procedures in erroneous status are not returned.

 * The Narrative includes additional information pertaining to the procedures, and should be shown to the user to ensure completeness of clinical content and context.